kantefier/crusty/README.md

 ### Tips and tricks

-If you're using Intellij Rust plugin and have trouble with code completion with `include_proto!`, try navigating to `Experimental Features` and enabling `org.rust.cargo.evaluate.build.scripts`.
+1. If you're using Intellij Rust plugin and have trouble with code completion with `include_proto!`, try navigating to `Experimental Features` and enabling `org.rust.cargo.evaluate.build.scripts`.
 Worked for me!
+2. Assure that you have `protoc` installed locally.
+If it is not, [install it](https://grpc.io/docs/protoc-installation/).

 ### How to launch